iamrf/python_django_test/README.md

 > **Changes:** Using `entrypoint.sh` Instead of `sleep 5`
 - In the original Dockerfile for Redis, the use of `& sleep 5s` might cause issues as it runs the server in the background, and there could be a race condition between the server startup and the `redis-cli` command.
-To improve this, we introduced a new entrypoint.sh script.

 `entrypoint.sh` waits for Redis to be ready before loading data into the database using the `redis-cli`.
 The script ensures that the database is populated correctly before the server starts.
 This avoids potential race conditions and ensures that data is successfully loaded into Redis.